 2. The cell is the basic unit of structure and organization in organisms.

 This tenet highlights that cells are not just building blocks, but also the fundamental units of life's functions.
 Cells are the smallest entities capable of performing all the essential processes necessary for life, including metabolism, growth, reproduction, and response to stimuli.
-Within each cell, a complex array of organelles and molecules work together to carry out these functions.
+But within each cell, a complex array of organelles and molecules work together to carry out these functions.
 The nucleus contains the cell's genetic material, the mitochondria produce energy, the ribosomes synthesize proteins, and the cell membrane regulates the passage of substances in and out of the cell.

 3. All cells arise from pre-existing cells.

 Cell division is a tightly regulated process that ensures the accurate transmission of genetic information from one generation of cells to the next.
+Mitosis is the process by which somatic cells (non-reproductive cells) divide to produce two identical daughter cells, while meiosis is the process by which germ cells (reproductive cells) divide to produce four daughter cells with half the number of chromosomes.
 In eukaryotic cells, cell division occurs through mitosis or meiosis.
-Mitosis is the process by which somatic cells (non-reproductive cells) divide to produce two identical daughter cells, while meiosis is the process by which germ cells (reproductive cells) divide to produce four daughter cells with half the number of chromosomes.
 Both mitosis and meiosis are essential for growth, development, and reproduction in multicellular organisms.

 The understanding that all cells arise from pre-existing cells has profound implications for our understanding of inheritance, evolution, and disease.
 It explains how genetic information is passed from parents to offspring and how mutations can arise and lead to evolutionary change.
-It also provides insights into the development of cancer, which is characterized by uncontrolled cell division.
+In practice, it also provides insights into the development of cancer, which is characterized by uncontrolled cell division.
 By studying the mechanisms of cell division, scientists can develop new therapies to prevent and treat diseases caused by abnormal cell growth.

 Trends and Latest Developments